KiCad/kicad-source-mirror/Documentation/development/compiling.md

 the version of wxPython installed on your system are the same.
 Mismatched versions have been known to cause runtime issues.

+## Curl Multi-Protocol File Transfer Library ## {#curl}

+The [Curl Multi-Protocol File Transfer Library][libcurl] is used to provide secure internet file transfer access for the [GitHub][] plug in.
+This library only needs to be installed if the GitHub plug build option is enabled.

 # KiCad Build Configuration Options # {#build_opts}

 KiCad has many build options that can be configured to build different options depending on